Frequently Asked Questions

 Maximum frame size may not exceed 48” in either direction.
 No image may be smaller than 8” x 10”.

-- Additional Fees: In some cases there are additional shipping and handling fees imposed by show venues.
-These will be noted on show prospectus.
+Anyone not using an Airfloat StrongBox™ or comparable foam lined box will be subject to a $25 fee.
+In some cases there are additional shipping and handling fees imposed by show venues.
+These will be noted on the exhibition prospectus.

 Work that has been accepted for an exhibition must be received by the final delivery date.
 No work may be withdrawn before the close of the exhibition.
 Once the artist’s painting has been accepted, the artist may not substitute another work, may not modify the painting in any way, nor change the sale price.
 If the work has been changed from the JPG entry image, it will be excluded from the show.
 In the event of such an exclusion or if the accepted piece is not delivered, the artist will be ineligible to enter any GWS show for ONE year.